Does your cat recognise your happy face?

 Are cats simply self-absorbed creatures whose relationship with their human is primarily based around the dishing up of cat food?
 Or, as new research suggests, is there a high level of emotional intelligence going on behind those fabulously enigmatic feline eyes?

 How do cats see humans?
 Do cats recognise faces?
 Do cats remember people?
 Do cats miss their owners?
 Do we own cats or do cats own us?
-Although they’ve shared our lives for centuries and are well-loved members of many human families – an estimated 26% of the UK population own a cat – there’s still a lot about our feline friends that we don’t know.
+Although they’ve shared our lives for centuries and are well-loved members of many human families – an estimated 26% of the UK population own a cat (according to the PDSA) – there’s still a lot about our feline friends that we don’t know.

 For a long time, cats have received less research attention than dogs and their cognitive abilities – the mental process involved in knowing, learning and understanding things – were less recognised.
 However, in the last 10 years, research focusing on trying to better understand our feline companions and what they are able to do, has grown.

 Ramona Marek, author of Cats for the GENIUS, says: “Cats are among the smartest creatures in the animal kingdom.
 They often get short shrift on the perception of intelligence, especially when compared to dogs, but not because dogs outsmart them.
 There are simply a greater number of studies about intelligence, memory, and cognitive abilities in dogs, and that research doesn’t transfer to cats.
 Much of the information about feline intelligence comes from cat owner anecdotes, plus the few studies designed for cats to give us a glimpse into the unique feline intelligence.”